MStarmans91/MesentericRadiomics/README.md

 # MesentericRadiomics
-Script to compute features and fit radiomics models as done in the paper "Prediction of symptomatic mesenteric mass in patients with small intestinal neuroendocrine tumors using CT based radiomics and systematic scoring."
+Script to compute features and fit radiomics models as done in the paper "Prediction of symptomatic metastatic mesenteric mass in patients with small intestinal neuroendocrine tumors using CT based radiomics and systematic clinical evaluation."
 A. Blazevic & M. P. A. Starmans et al. 2020.

 ## Installation